-The Community Garden Agreement between a Garden Group and the Municipality stipulates the rights, responsibilities and rules to be followed within the Community Garden.
-Once you have completed all the requirements and the Community Garden Review team approves your application, you can start your garden once this agreement has been signed.
+The Community Garden agreement between a "garden group" and "the municipality" stipulates the rights, responsibilities and rules to be followed within the community garden.
+Once you have completed all the requirements and municipal employees approves your application, you can start your garden once this agreement has been signed.